-A higher value of $R_N$ correlates with an increased likelihood that operators will encounter disturbances caused by false alarms during their daily activities.
-Table \ref{table_6} presents the $R_N$ values corresponding to the detection results of three adversarial algorithms, $d_{disp}$, $d_{aggr}$, and $d_{cont}$, across all datasets.
-It is evident that $d_{disp}$ introduces a significant number of contaminated normal intervals, which consequently leads to a high value of $R_N$.
-In contrast, both $d_{aggr}$ and $d_{cont}$ yield small $R_N$ values, indicating a low number of contaminated normal intervals.
-All three point-based methods and \textit{AM} suggest that the performance of the detector $d_{disp}$ is satisfactory due to its low count of FP points, despite the fact that it generates a substantial number of dispersed FP events.
-Differently, both \textit{RP/RR} and \textit{TaPR} contend that $d_{disp}$ performs inadequately.
-However, they also suggest that $d_{aggr}$ exhibits poor performance, despite its very low $R_N$.
-Notably, only \textit{OIPR} assigns significantly higher f1-scores to $d_{aggr}$ and $d_{cont}$ compared to $d_{disp}$, as it takes into account the actual distribution of the discrete FP points.

-Additional statistics for the real-world datasets are presented in Table \ref{table_6}, where $N$ denotes the number of sample points within each dataset. $\overline{L}_a$ represents the average length of ground truth events and is an important factor to consider when configuring custom parameters for \textit{TaPR} and \textit{OIPR}. $N_a$ indicates the total number of anomaly events, while $L$ refers to the threshold for defining long anomaly events in $d_l$.
-The value $R_e(L)$ indicates the ratio of long anomaly events out of total anomaly events, and $R_p(L)$ signifies the ratio of points contained within long anomaly events out of total anomaly points.
-These statistics provide valuable insights that enhance the understanding of the aforementioned experimental results.
-For instance, the statistics related to $d_{l}$ are employed to support the validation of the conclusions regarding the long anomaly effect observed in the second group of experiments.
+The $R_N$ values and other statistical data for experiments are presented in Table \ref{table_9}.
+A higher $R_N$ means operators are more likely to face disturbances induced by false alarms during routine operations.
+Notably, $d_{disp}$ yields an extremely high $R_N$, as it causes a substantial number of contaminated normal intervals.
+However, all point-based evaluators (\textit{PW}, \textit{PA}, and \textit{PA\%K}) erroneously judge $d_{disp}$ as satisfactory due to the presence of long anomaly misleading.
+Additionally, $d_{aggr}$ has the same low $R_N$ as $d_{cont}$, indicating few contaminated normal intervals and that the two detectors deliver comparable, solid performance.
+Nevertheless, \textit{RP/RR} and \textit{TaPR} lack the beneficial characteristic of fragment merging, thereby misjudging $d_{aggr}$ as underperforming.
+Besides, the sparse anomaly misleading characteristic causes the AM evaluator to erroneously rate $d_{disp}$ favorably.
+Ultimately, only \textit{OIPR} successfully identifies $d_{disp}$ as a subpar detector and recognizes $d_{aggr}$ and $d_{cont}$ as high-performing ones, as it takes into account the actual distribution of discrete FP points.